dovietchinh/via-laneline-segmentation/README.md

 ## Preprocessing

-Our data with resolution 640x250, labeled into 3 classes (Background,line,Road), I have changes into 256x256 for saving training and inference time.
+Our data with resolution 640x250, labeled into 3 classes (Background, line, Road), I have changes into 256x256 for saving training and inference time.

-You can try another value in **config.py**.
+You can try another value in [**config.py**](https://github.com/dovietchinh/via-laneline-segmentation/blob/master/configs/config.py).

-All the preprocessing phase were implemented in **transform_data,py**.
+All the preprocessing phase were implemented in [**preprocess.py**](https://github.com/dovietchinh/via-laneline-segmentation/blob/master/preprocess.py).

 Run command-line in terminal to create processed data

-`python3 transform_data.py`
+`python3 preprocess.py`

 See result new_images and new_masks.